 From a CSI perspective, the movie provides an excellent description, however gaslighting can be seen as describing a broader concept and more common behavior pattern which does not require a clearly deliberate effort to manipulate reality.
 It can result from a not-quite conscious use of coercive self-protective strategies which result in the same thing.

 Gaslighting necessarily involves two people.
-It works best when the following sub-condition is present.
+It works best when the following sub-conditions are present.